-(i) Direct taxes.
+(ii) Indirect taxes.
 (2 marks)

-(b) (ii) Indirect taxes.
-(2 marks)

-Propos TWO ways of tax avoidance that could be engaged by an employed person.
-(4 marks)
+Propose TWO ways of tax avoidance that could be engaged by an employed person. (b)

 (c) Kefa and Kennedy are partners trading as Keken Traders and sharing profits and losses in the ratio of 2:1 respectively.